anthem-ai/kubernetes-state-checker/README.md

 It will ignore all sections and just use the information in the `kubernetes-state-checker` section.

 # Running this in VScode

 This has the configuration files that helps you bring up the enviroment you need to develop against this locally via a Docker container.

 This is based on this example: https://github.com/microsoft/vscode-remote-try-go

 You will have to install the `Visual Studio Code Remote - Containers extension`: https://code.visualstudio.com/docs/remote/containers#_getting-started

 Once you install this, and restart VScode in this repository, it will ask if you want to open it in a container.
-The first time you do this, it will take some time since it is building the container based on the Dockerfile in the `.devcontainer` directory.
+The first time you do this, it will take some time since i t is building the container based on the Dockerfile in the `.devcontainer` directory.
 After it builds the container, it will open this project inside of this container and you can code away as normal.

 Install the go dependencies:
 ```